Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

  - Tarot uses a scroll of *heal* and scares the back bandit.
  - Tabitha casts magic missile *again*, killing the front bandit with a force dart through the forehead.
  - The last bandit runs away.
-130 XP
+130 #xp/award

 Aldon channels healing energy into all of us through the water.
 Tarot looks through the camp.
-He finds 3 gp 25 sp, a vial of (probably) poison, a silvery-looking paste - silversheen -, and a smokestick.
+He finds 3 gp 25 sp, a vial of (probably) poison, a silvery-looking paste - silversheen, apply to a weapon to make it count a silver for a while -, and a smokestick.

-for following the trail, 10 XP
+for following the trail, 10 #xp/award

-#xp_total 226 XP
+226 #xp/total